WHY THESE ISSUES?

 Pam Sagness - Director, Behavioral Health Division of the ND Department of Human Services

-Dr. Jeffrey Schatz - Superintendent, Fargo Public Schools
+Dr. Jeffrey Schatz - former Superintendent, Fargo Public Schools

 Alana Semchenko - Licensed Clinical Psychologist, DeCoteau Trauma-Informed Care